 Social housing can provide the same benefits as other forms of housing

-Our research in association with the Centre for Household Assets and Savings Management (CHASM) based at the University of Birmingham and the University of Manchester, ‘Homes & Wellbeing – breaking down housing stereotypes’ challenges the perceptions and reality of those living in social rented and owner-occupied housing.
+Our research in association with the Centre for Household Assets and Savings Management (CHASM) based at the University of Birmingham and the University of Manchester, ‘Homes & Wellbeing – breaking down housing stereotypes’ (PDF 925kb) challenges the perceptions and reality of those living in social rented and owner-occupied housing.
 This is the first time in the UK that the link between housing tenure and measures of wellbeing have been explored with a bespoke survey, backed up with in-depth interviews.
 Findings include:

 With this insight and recent new investment promised by the government, it’s timely to argue that social housing can and should be a tenure of choice – and not only one made available to the most vulnerable.